arisi/mqtt-sn-ruby/README.md

 mqtt-sn-ruby
 ============

-Ruby toolkit for MQTT-SN, compatible with RSMB, command line tools and API
+A simple Ruby gem for MQTT-SN, compatible with RSMB, minimal depenencies (=no gems), with command line tools and API

 Still in very early phases, check the test.rb for current usage.